ibrahim-manuel/ibrahim-manuel/README.md

 Enthusiast of machine-learning and artificial inteligence.

-Ibrahim Manuel is a angolan software engineer, who loves work in machine and deep learning applied to mobile applications.
+Ibrahim Manuel is a computer scientist, who computer science and science in general.